Substance Abuse Treatment for Marines and Veterans

 Marines’ Substance Abuse

-Drug and alcohol abuse is a serious and costly issue for the Marine Corps.
+Drug and alcohol abuse is a serious and costly issue for the U.S. Marine Corps.
 In just 10 years from 2009 to 2019, more than 11,700 Marines were discharged for drug and alcohol-related issues, costing the Marines Corps more than $1 billion.1 A large portion of new Marines also require drug waivers prior to being enlisted.1

 Alcohol use disorders are the most prevalent type of substance use disorders among military service members.2 Problematic drinking may begin or escalate during service.
 A 2015 survey found that approximately 30% engage in binge drinking, which involves drinking 5 or more drinks in one episode for men, or 4 or more drinks in one sitting for women.3

-Compared to other branches of the military, binge drinking, heavy drinking (engaging in binge drinking at least 5 days in a month), and hazardous drinking (alcohol use that meets criteria for an alcohol use disorder) were all highest in the Marine Corps.3 In the same survey, more than 2/3 of active-duty service members felt that the military culture supported drinking.3 Marines who feel that alcohol is easy to access and affordable, as well as Marines that feel drinking is part of being in their unit, are more likely to binge drink.4
+Compared to other branches of the military, binge drinking, heavy drinking (engaging in binge drinking at least 5 days in a month), and hazardous drinking (alcohol use that meets criteria for an alcohol use disorder) were all highest in the Marine Corps.3 In the same survey, more than two-thirds of active-duty service members felt that the military culture supported drinking.3 Marines who feel that alcohol is easy to access and affordable, as well as Marines that feel drinking is part of being in their unit, are more likely to binge drink.4

-Prescription drug misuse is also an issue for some servicemembers.
+Prescription drug misuse is also an issue for some service members.
 The same 2015 survey found that about 4% of military personnel misused prescription drugs.3 Painkillers were the most commonly abused type of medication.3

 Certain factors may put Marines at higher risk of developing substance abuse problems, such as:2,5,6,8